 Main task in COSYN: Werge’s Lab main task was to recruit carries with the 22q11 deletion syndrome and provide samples for IPSC generation.
 They have been working extensively with this particular group of deletion carriers, and a subset of the subjects has been deeply phenotyped (psychopathology, EEG, MRI, metabolomics, RNA-seq, and 3D facial imaging) and genomic characterized (have GWA genotyping, CNVs and WES).

 Main tasks in COSYN: The team at Sylics assessed the effects of selected compounds in preclinical mouse models of human diseases.
 The effect of these compounds were measured using automated home-cage based testing protocols developed by Sylics, avoiding stressful human-mouse interactions that are normally required for preclinical testing.
 In addition, the team at Sylics contributed to administrative management and as WP7 leader.

 Department: Managing Director, http://www.cegat.de/en/company/

 Main task in COSYN: CeGaT GmbH is a global provider of genetic diagnostics and mutation-related disease analyses.
 CeGaT has specialized in the use of next-generation sequencing since its foundation and already uses this technology as a service for customer-oriented research projects.
-Within COSYN CeGaT is responsible for the performance of genetic sequencing analyses.
-This will include the identification of genomic rearrangements and off target effects of genome editing.
-CeGaT will also perform quality control testing to ensure the genomic stability and cell identity of cultured patient-derived cells.
-As such CeGaT will be generating data that essentially supports decision-making between the first genetic selection and the follow-up at the cellular phenotyping level.
+Within COSYN CeGaT was responsible for the performance of genetic sequencing analyses.
+This included the identification of genomic rearrangements and off target effects of genome editing.
+CeGaT also performed quality control testing to ensure the genomic stability and cell identity of cultured patient-derived cells.
+As such CeGaT generated data that essentially supported decision-making between the first genetic selection and the follow-up at the cellular phenotyping level.

 LIFE & BRAIN GmbH